10 Ways to Create a More Romantic Bedroom

 There is something in music that can make or break the mood in a room.
 In his book A Minute of Margin, Dr. Richard A. Swenson writes, “We can’t explain what [music] is, where it comes from, or why it works.
 One person warbles her vocal chords while another blows on his pipe—and somehow it soothes.
 Music is free, is equally available to every person, and has a powerful healing effect on the human spirit.”

-Whether you use a full stereo set with surround sound, or simple iPod speakers, find a way to play music in your bedroom.
+Create a playlist specifically for the bedroom.
 Choose a variety of music that soothes both you and your spouse, whether it’s a collection of standards, classical, or soft rock, and don’t forget to include songs that carry special meanings and memories.
 Make it a habit of putting on your favorite tunes to both relax and create a loving mood.

 10. Wear an attitude to match.